 New Orleans is rich with history, and its theatrical roots run just as deep.
 Famed playwright Tennessee Williams spent more than 40 years living in the French Quarter and wrote A Streetcar Named Desire just off the tracks on St. Charles Avenue.
 The city pays tribute to him every spring with a literary festival, and you can still visit many of Williams’s residences and writing spots—not far from this Rosalie Garden vacation rental—to pen original plotlines.

 Though the Smoky Mountains put you about 200 miles from the country music capital of Nashville, the region’s quiet beauty will afford you all the time and inspiration needed to create a hit.
-Can’t you picture strumming the guitar on the deck of Misty Mountain?
+Can’t you picture strumming the guitar on the deck of Legacy Mountain Resort?
 Plus, the area is home to one of the greatest songwriters of all time, Dolly Parton, who famously wrote “I Will Always Love You” and “Jolene” on the same day—not a bad source of motivation.